raspimana/TF2-Scripts/README.md

 Changing graphics, can (and will) freze your game.
 But only when changing to `good` or `ultra`.

 ##Final words.
 Feel free to edit this to your own liking.
-But please refer to me (and this page) if you will upload this code somewere.
+But please refer to me (and this page) if you will upload this code somewhere.
 Message me if you encounter any bugs, I'd be glad to help and fix it.
 You can also message me if you know any improvements.
 Also, check out [my youtube channel](https://www.youtube.com/user/1tvde1) for some cool TF2 videos!
 (Mostly spy frags and fun related.)